 In 2018, I helped develop the RBF’s effort to develop a new funding strategy dedicated to movement-building for systemic reform of democratic institutions to advance economic and racial justice.
-Through this effort, the RBF will support organizations that work to deepen relationships between elected officials and the communities they represent, advance meaningful political and economic policies, and develop community leaders.
+Through this effort, the RBF supports organizations that work to deepen relationships between elected officials and the communities they represent, advance meaningful political and economic policies, and develop community leaders.

 Q: How has your work with FCCP informed your journey?

 FCCP has enabled me to find a cohort of like-minded, motivated peers who want to see our democratic system improve to be more inclusive, more representative and equal.
 From its large space programming – like the national convening – to its more targeted programming – like its working groups, FCCP allows the philanthropic community to dig into critical issues affecting civic participation and work together to identify strategies and tactics that can be adapted and used from funder to funder network-wide.

 On a personal note, FCCP has also helped me grow my leadership and platform to uplift the priorities that mean the most to me, that is to help shed light on how we can make our democratic systems more equitable.

 Q: You’ve been involved in FCCP for a while.
 What would you tell someone considering membership?

 I would check out an upcoming webinar opportunity featured in our bi-weekly newsletters.
 It’s a great taste of what FCCP does.
 FCCP embraces and transcends civic participation, connecting grantmaking to supporting communities and funding efforts to uplift the voices of those who are often unheard.
 The basic tenets FCCP focuses on can apply to virtually any grantmaking program.
 So, start small; join a webinar or working group.
 See what it’s all about and hopefully you do join our network.
 I am sure you won’t be disappointed – and come introduce yourself at the national convening.
 I would love to meet you!